alannadevgen/web-query-expansion/README.md

 # Web query expansion

 The aim of this project is to build a query ranking tool.
 A user types in a query and a list of relevant documents is returned.
 These documents are web pages that are described by their title and their URL.
-The results of the user's query are printed and stored in a `results.json` file by default.
+By default, the results of the user's query are stored in a `results.json` file.
 The documents are sorted by relevancy.

 ## Quick start